-Named “25 To Watch” by DANCE Magazine and dubbed a “mad genius” by Huffington Post, Robert Dekkers is founder and artistic director of Post:Ballet.
-Collaborating with eclectic artists to present programming that is “decidedly daring” (SF Arts Monthly) and “anything but risk averse” (SF Chronicle), Robert has created a range of new works for Post:Ballet together with artists working in cinematography, architecture, visual art, graphic motion, costuming, and new music.
+Named “25 To Watch” by DANCE Magazine, Robert Dekkers is founder and Artistic Director of Post:Ballet.
+Collaborating with eclectic artists to present performances that are “anything but risk averse” (SF Chronicle), Robert has created new works for Post: together with artists in film, visual art, animation, architecture, sculpture, fashion design, and new music.

 Robert has received commissions from Kansas City Ballet, Atlanta Ballet, Grand Rapids Ballet, Smuin Ballet, sjDANCEco, San Jose State University, Southern Methodist University, and Quixotic Cirque Noveau, where he recently premiered an evening-length production of Firebird.
 His work has been presented at venues including Tanzsommer Festival (Vienna), Ballet Builders Showcase (New York City), and West Wave Dance Festival (San Francisco).
 Robert was resident choreographer with Novaballet from 2008-2009 and with Diablo Ballet from 2015-2018, where he created original works including Red Shoes and Carnival of the Imagination.
 Robert’s choreography for Post: has been featured at Jacob’s Pillow’s Inside/Out Festival, SF International Arts Festival, and Seattle’s Against the Grain Festival.
 Post: was named “Best New Dance” of San Francisco by 7×7 Magazine and has been nominated for three Isadora Duncan Awards.